petergrace1618/buying-history/README.md

 ## Phase 1
 For several years I kept track of my purchases in a [text file][2] using a format of my own devising.
 Then in 2008, while I was going to PCC for Computer Science, I wrote a one-off Java program to convert my precious gobbledygook into XML.
 I even wrote the program in pseudocode first in proper academic fashion.
 Unfortunately, I have neither the Java nor the pseudocode anymore, but the program worked beautifully.

 Then I discovered the text processing utility `sed` in an Introduction to Unix class.
-I immediately fell in love with its arcane syntax, so as a programming exercise I wrote [a sed script][3] to convert my original text file to [XML].
+I immediately fell in love with its arcane syntax, so as a programming exercise I wrote [a sed script][3] to convert my original text file to [XML][4].
 I also wrote a series of other scripts to test my conversion script.
 - [newbuyers.sed](legacy_files/newbuyers.sed)
 - [oldbuyers.sed](legacy_files/oldbuyers.sed)
 - [newtitles.sed](legacy_files/newtitles.sed)